MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Check `system32` for compatible built-in modules on Windows

-In the Windows 10 1809 update and Windows Server 2019, we updated a number of built-in PowerShell modules to mark them as compatible with PowerShell Core.
+In the Windows 10 1809 update and Windows Server 2019, we updated a number of built-in PowerShell modules to mark them as compatible with PowerShell (core).

 When PowerShell starts up, it automatically includes `$windir\System32` as part of the `PSModulePath` environment variable.
 However, it only exposes modules to `Get-Module` and